jagadnag/jagadnag.github.io/_posts/2020-7-7-first-post.md

 title: First Post!
 ---

-This is the first post on blog.
-Here i will cover all the topics that are realted to the Network Engineering and Automation.
+This is my first post.
+In this blog i will cover all the topics that are realted to the Network Automation and Devops.

-These are my current areas of focus to get devent certified and transition into a Netdevops engineer.
+These are my current areas of focus to transition into a Netdevops engineer.

 - Linux
 - Git